 The Princeton/Community College Teaching Partnership program enables Princeton University graduate students to teach courses at Mercer County Community College, Rowan College South Jersey or Camden County College.
-This program provides a valuable, mentored experience by a tenured community college faculty member, and helps Princeton graduate students to develop as teachers, providing them the opportunity to design and teach a course.
+The Community College Teaching Fellowship provides a valuable, mentored experience by a tenured community college faculty member, and helps Princeton graduate students to develop as teachers, providing them the opportunity to design and teach a course.

 The Fellowship is spread across two semesters: typically across the Spring and Fall of the same calendar year.
 During the mentored semester (typically conducted in the Spring Semester), Princeton Ph.D. candidates shadow and learn from a tenured community college faculty member.
 Fellows sit in on lectures and classes, attend faculty meetings, and are given in many ways a behind-the-scenes view of the life of a professor at a community college.
 Many Fellows also guest lecture or present during this mentored semester, and they also spend time learning about the student populations in community colleges, as well as the range of resources that are available to them.
 This information and experience is put to use in the second semester of the program (typically in the Fall) when Fellows have the opportunity to teach a course as the sole instructor of record at a community college.